lh00000000/luminghao.com/readme.md

 #### 11/5/2017

+2025-07-28 REPO for DEMO of homepage. this is NOT my current website repo.

 the idea was to make a website that consisted of a single long string  that was always rewriting more nested information into itself.

 the second idea was to finally spend a lot of quality time with lodash, d3, and howler js.